RoyAmitabh/graphiti/mcp_server/cursor_rules.md

 ### Always Save New or Updated Information

-- **Capture requirements and preferences immediately:** When a user expresses a requirement or preference, use `add_memory` to store it right away.
+- **Capture requirements and preferences immediately:** When a user expresses a requirement or preference, use `add_memory_and_wait` to store it right away.
+Wait for success confirmation before searching newly added data.
   - _Best practice:_ Split very long requirements into shorter, logical chunks.
 - **Be explicit if something is an update to existing knowledge.** Only add what's changed or new to the graph.
 - **Document procedures clearly:** When you discover how a user wants things done, record it as a procedure.